 Second, the FCC pricing rules and order have been stayed.
-The Commission was not, therefore, required to rely upon the stayed provisions.
-As such, the Commission was free to consider all of the available evidence of record in an effort to determine the best way to derive cost-based rates.
-The Commission determined that there was insufficient evidence to deaverage the proxy rate for the pertinent geographic zones.
-Thus, the Commission determined that the proxy rate should not be deaveraged.
-The Commission stated that Sprint should, however, continue to develop TELRIC studies in order to obtain sufficient cost data whereby permanent rates can be established and deaveraged based on cost.
-In reaching this finding, the Commission clearly considered all relevant It did not ignore or fail to consider any material information. point of fact or law.
+We were not, therefore, required to rely upon the stayed provisions.
+As such, we were free to consider all of the available evidence of record in an effort to determine the best way to derive cost-based rates.
+We determined that there was insufficient evidence to deaverage the proxy rate for the pertinent geographic zones.
+Thus, we determined that the proxy rate should not be deaveraged.
+We stated that Sprint should, however, continue to develop TELRIC studies in order to obtain sufficient cost data whereby permanent rates can be established and deaveraged based on cost.
+In reaching this finding, we clearly considered all relevant information.
+We did not ignore or fail to consider any material point of fact or law.

-Finally, the Commission determined that geographic deaveraging of the interim proxy rates was inappropriate because the only methodology presented by the parties was "not based on sufficient cost data. . ." and produced an "absurd result."
+Finally, we determined that geographic deaveraging of the interim proxy rates was inappropriate because the only methodology presented by the parties was "not based on sufficient cost data. . ." and produced an "absurd result."
 See Order at 8.
 Although neither party contested the necessity for deaveraging, deaveraged rates were not stipulated by the parties.
-The Commission, therefore, had to set rates based on the evidence presented.
-In doing so, the Commission was not required to accept a methodology based on insufficient data and producing a bizarre result.
-The Commission clearly considered all relevant information.
-It did not ignore or fail to consider any material point of fact or law.
+We, therefore, had to set rates based on the evidence presented.
+In doing so, we were not required to accept a methodology based on insufficient data and producing a bizarre result.
+We considered all relevant information.
+We did not ignore or fail to consider any material point of fact or law.